radams15/CircuitTesterDocs/Implementation/docs/stage2.md

-In this section there is nothing to validate as there is almost no user input, with the only thing a user doing is dragging a mouse or pressing the delete key, neither of which can have any erroneous or invalid data.
+In this section there is nothing to validate as there is almost no user input, with the only thing a user doing is dragging a mouse or pressing the delete key, neither of which can have any erroneous or invalid data, except pressing the delete key when no item is selected.
+This simply returns null when querying the Scene for selected items, so is ignored.

 ## Bugs